socketcan-rs/socketcan-rs/README.md

 ## Latest News

+Then end of 2024 saw two back-to-back release, v3.4 and v3.5.
+The first rolled up the PRs and bug fixes that had been sitting the the repository for the year.
+The second updated the `dump` module and improved the usability of several frame and socket types.
+See below for details.

 ### Version 3.x adds integrated async/await, improved Netlink coverage, and more!

 Version 3.0 adds integrated support for async/await, with the most popular runtimes, _tokio, async-std_, and _smol_.
 We have merged the [tokio-socketcan](https://github.com/oefd/tokio-socketcan) crate into this one and implemented `async-io`.